rkuma183/wilsonmar.github.io/_posts/2016-07-30-git-commits.md

    git add . -A
    </strong></tt>

+   Instead of "." representing all files, you can specify a single file to selectively stage for a special commit.

    The `-A` also acts on files which need to be <strong>deleted</strong>, which the `-a` option of git commit does not do.